How do I troubleshoot memory and CPU issues in Elastic Beanstalk?

 I want to know why my AWS Elastic Beanstalk CPU and memory usage is too high, and I want to troubleshoot issues.

 To gain insight into your Elastic Beanstalk CPU and memory usage and troubleshoot issues, do the following:

 - Configure the environment to collect metrics on memory and CPU usage

 - Analyze log files to troubleshoot memory and CPU usage issues

 Configure your environment to collect metrics

-To gain insight into memory and CPU usage, try the following:
+To gain insight into memory and CPU usage, do the following:

 - Check the health of your Amazon Elastic Compute Cloud (Amazon EC2) instances with the Elastic Beanstalk health agent.

 - Turn on enhanced health reporting and monitoring, and then review the Environment health page for Amazon EC2 instance metrics.